department-of-veterans-affairs/va.gov-team/teams/vsa/teams/disability-experience/team-docs/Release Plans/Toxic Exposure Release Plan.md

  - Determine if composite error volume deviates significantly from **5 `400` and/or `500` errors** once threshold is met

 #### Day 0-A:
- - Monitor submissions over next ? days.
+ - Monitor submissions over next 21 days.
    - Daily task: <individual> executes production script to generate PDF for any claim submitted using TE flow
    - <individual> Send PDF bundle to ???
 Team (in S3?)
    - <individuals> Manually remediate any claim that was not accepted by Claims or Benefits Intake API
    - <team> Fix defects

 #### Day 1:
-- <individual> Toggle on for 25% of Users
+- <individual> Toggle on for 10% of Users
 #### Days 1-6:
 - Repeat monitoring tasks for 20 claims daily

 #### Day 7:
-- <individual> Toggle on for 50% of Users
+- <individual> Toggle on for 25% of Users
 #### Day 7-13:
 - Repeat monitoring tasks for 20 claims daily

 #### Day 14:
+- <individual> Toggle on at 50%

+#### Day 21:
 - <individual> Toggle on at 100%

 ### Remediation Steps: